-Parallel to this there is the classical design, which is practiced since the 16th century1.
-Depending also on the human sense, on social, cultural, economic, political, technical and aesthetic aspects, the classical design evolved to an extreme functional and engineering design during the Industrial revolution.
-During those days, the design was supposed to be mainly functional, that is to say, the object or process mainly had to serve its objective.
+At the same time there is the classical design, which is practiced since the 16th century1.
+Depending also on the human sense, on social, cultural, economic, political, technical and aesthetic aspects, the classical design evolved to an extreme functional and engineering design during the Industrial Revolution.
+The design was supposed to be mainly functional, the object or process mainly had to serve its objective.

-The point is unlike EOD, the Classical Design continued to mutate actively and massively throughout the market, and over recent decades, some strong design histories changed with matters of concern like class, gender, postcolonial, voluntarism, new crisis and ecology, which have contributed to new ways of understanding the world around us today and to give people what they really need and look for.
-In practice EOD did not evolve much.
-In spite of several theoretical studies that demonstrate a considerable evolution which responds to the new needs of society and ecology (for example, through the school of human resources and people management), they are far from being put in practice in the market, especially in the hotel industry in Portugal and yet still even further from being applied massively in the way it already happens with design.
+Unlike the existence of EOD, the Classical Design continued to mutate pro-actively and massively throughout the market.
+Over the recent decades, some strong design histories changed with matters of concern like education levels, society models, class, gender, postcolonial, voluntarism, new crisis, aesthetics, economics and ecology, which have contributed to new ways of understanding the world mode of organization and the way it configures around us today, persecuting to give people what they really need and look for, according to their own objectives.